-- Tilicho Lake (highest lake in the world) and Thorong La pass (longest pass in the world.)
+- Tilicho Lake (the highest lake in the world) and Thorong La Pass (the longest pass in the world).

-- Visit old Buddhist Monasteries Explore Ethnic culture which is influenced by Tibetan.
+- Visit old Buddhist Monasteries, explore ethnic culture influenced by Tibetan.

-Trek to one of the highest Lake of the world, Tilicho situated at an altitude of 4950m m formed by the glacial melting of Annapurna and Thorang peaks and trek round the Annapurna circuit at the same time.
-Tilicho lake and round Annapurna trek leads you to the village inhabited by different ethnic groups along with the magnificent views of Annapurna Himalayan ranges, Manaslu and Dhaulagiri Himalayan ranges.
+Trek to one of the highest Lake of the world, Tilicho situated at an altitude of 4,950m m formed by the glacial melting of Annapurna and Thorong peaks and trek round the Annapurna circuit at the same time.
+Tilicho Lake and Round Annapurna Trek leads you to the village inhabited by different ethnic groups along with the magnificent views of Annapurna Himalayan ranges, Manaslu and Dhaulagiri Himalayan ranges.
 Tilicho Lake is considered as the holy lake as it carries an historical importance as mentioned in Ramayan (holy book of Hindus).

 Average rating: 0 reviews

 Tilicho Lake and Round Annapurna Trek- 19 days Day to Day Itinerary

 Day 01- Arrival in Kathmandu airport (1,338 m/4,390 ft)